Carrie Underwood Hits Stage for the First Time Since Life-Changing Accident

 At the time, Carrie's rep added, "Her recovery will take some time and she appreciates all prayers and well wishes."

-On New Year's Day, Carrie wrote to her fan club members about the fact that she needed 40 stitches on her face.
+On New Year's Day, Carrie wrote to her fan club members about her facial stitches.

 "Even though I've had the best people helping me, I'm still healing and not quite looking the same," she wrote.
 "I honestly don't know how things are going to end up but I do know this: I am grateful."